-Video: Perpetual ocean | EarthSky.org
+EarthSky | Video: Perpetual Ocean will wow you

 The ECCO2 model simulates ocean flows at all depths, but only surface flows are used in this visualization.
 The dark patterns under the ocean represent the undersea bathymetry [ocean floor].
 Topographic land exaggeration is 20x and bathymetric exaggeration is 40x.

 There are two versions of this video, by the way, a 20-minute version and a 3-minute version.
-Both are available in high definition here: http://svs.gsfc.nasa.gov/goto?3827
+You can see both in high definition here: https://svs.gsfc.nasa.gov/goto?3827

 Read more from NASA about this visualization here